Data Structures for Parallel Programming

-The .NET Framework version 4 introduces several new types that are useful in parallel programming, including a set of concurrent collection classes, lightweight synchronization primitives, and types for lazy initialization.
+.NET provides several types that are useful in parallel programming, including a set of concurrent collection classes, lightweight synchronization primitives, and types for lazy initialization.
 You can use these types with any multithreaded application code, including the Task Parallel Library and PLINQ.

 Concurrent Collection Classes

 The collection classes in the System.Collections.Concurrent namespace provide thread-safe add and remove operations that avoid locks wherever possible and use fine-grained locking where locks are necessary.
-Unlike collections that were introduced in the .NET Framework versions 1.0 and 2.0, a concurrent collection class does not require user code to take any locks when it accesses items.
+A concurrent collection class does not require user code to take any locks when it accesses items.
 The concurrent collection classes can significantly improve performance over types such as System.Collections.ArrayList and System.Collections.Generic.List<T> (with user-implemented locking) in scenarios where multiple threads add and remove items from a collection.

-The following table lists the new concurrent collection classes:
+The following table lists the concurrent collection classes:

 |System.Collections.Concurrent.BlockingCollection<T>||Provides blocking and bounding capabilities for thread-safe collections that implement System.Collections.Concurrent.IProducerConsumerCollection<T>.
 Producer threads block if no slots are available or if the collection is full.
 Consumer threads block if the collection is empty.
 This type also supports non-blocking access by consumers and producers.
 BlockingCollection<T> can be used as a base class or backing store to provide blocking and bounding for any collection class that supports IEnumerable<T>.|